pranav698/prison-management/README.md

-# Create the complete README content as a markdown string
-readme_content = """
 # 🏢 Prison Management System

 A comprehensive **Prison Management System** designed to manage inmates, visitors, and various administrative tasks.
 With an intuitive dashboard, query interface, and secure login, this app aims to streamline the operations in correctional facilities.